This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Clean the end of the pouch: Use toilet paper or a moist paper towel.
 You may also rinse the pouch but it is not necessary.
 Keep the end of the pouch clean.

 - Close the end of the pouch: Unroll the end of the pouch.
-Replace the clamp or close the end of the pouch according to your caregiver's instructions.
+Replace the clamp or close the end of the pouch according to your healthcare provider's instructions.

 How do I care for my skin?